Connectivity structure and dynamics of nonlinear recurrent neural networks: Random-mode model

-When the effective rank (defined below) is small, the random-mode model ``looks like'' the SVD at large $N$ since the effects of the $\mathcal{O}(1/\sqrt{N})$ deviations from orthonormality in the sampled modes are negligible.
+When the effective rank (defined below) is small and $N$ is large, the component strengths and modes approximate singular values and vectors, respectively, since the effects of the $\mathcal{O}(1/\sqrt{N})$ deviations from orthonormality in the sampled modes are negligible.
 Indeed, a well-known result in high-dimensional geometry is that finite numbers of random vectors with i.i.d.\ components approximate orthonormal bases at large $N$ \cite{vershynin2018high}.
 When the effective rank is not small, overlaps between different modes produce a discrepancy between the component strengths $D_a$ and singular values $S_a$.
 We now characterize this discrepancy analytically.

-We denote the $n$-th moments and participation ratio of the component-strength distribution by
+We denote the $n$th moments and participation ratio of the component-strength distribution by

 from which we define the ``effective rank'' of the couplings: